baomidou/mybatis-plus-doc/src/content/docs/en/plugins/tenant.md

 }
 ```

-## Automatically Adding Tenant Fields During Insert
+## Automatically Adding Tenant Field on Insert

-> By default, insert SQL requires tenant condition checks.
-Therefore, it must be used with the [Auto-Fill Field](https://baomidou.com/guides/auto-fill-field/) feature to populate tenant fields; otherwise, tenant fields will not be automatically saved to the database.
+> By default, insert SQL requires tenant condition checking.
+Therefore, it needs to be used in conjunction with the [Automatic Field Population](https://baomidou.com/guides/auto-fill-field/) feature to populate the tenant field; otherwise, the tenant field will not be automatically saved to the database.

 ## Notes

 :::note[Note]

 - Multi-tenancy is not equivalent to permission filtering; tenants are completely isolated from each other.
-- After enabling multi-tenancy, all executed method SQL will be processed.
+- After enabling multi-tenancy, the SQL for all executed methods will be processed.
-- Custom SQL must follow the standard format, especially when involving multiple tables.
-Each table must have an alias, particularly for `inner join`, which must be written in the standard `inner join` format.
+- Custom SQL must be written according to the specification.
+In particular, every table involved, especially in `inner join` clauses, must be given an alias, and standard `inner join` syntax must be used.

 :::

-With the above configuration and usage, you can implement multi-tenant data isolation in MyBatis-Plus applications, ensuring data security for each tenant.
+Through the above configuration and usage methods, you can implement multi-tenant data isolation in your MyBatis-Plus application, ensuring data security for each tenant.